guillermo1996/CovCoExpNets/docs/Data_preparation/Data_preparation.md

 1. Extract the data samples’ ID for the brain tissues.

-2. Extract the tpm values for the samples extracted from the brain.
+2. Extract the TPM values for the samples extracted from the brain.

 3. Split the previous datasets by tissue using a dummy matrix.